1. What is OpenLandContracts.org?

 23. Are the PDF documents ever edited before you post them?

-24.What is an "Open Contracting ID"?
+24. What is an "Open Contracting ID"?

-Each contract added to OpenLandContracts.org is assigned a unique "Open Contracting ID" (or OCID for short).
-These unique identifiers, acting somewhat like the ISBNs given to books, can be "used to join up data on all stages of a contracting process."
+Each contract added to OpenLandContracts is assigned a unique "Open Contracting ID" (OCID).
+These unique identifiers are similar to the ISBNs given to books, and can be "used to join up data on all stages of a contracting process."
 Because a contracting process may involve multiple contracts, documents and other data, which can be published at different times and in different places, an OCID helps users connect data and understand to which contracting process a particular contract relates.
-Further information regarding OCIDs can be found on the Open Contracting Data Standard website.
+Further information regarding OCIDs and the Open Contracting Data Standard can be found here.

 As noted in the Glossary, a "stabilization clause" is a clause within a contract between an investor and a host state that addresses changes in the law of the host state during the life of the project.
 The purpose of a stabilization clause is to offer investors – and their lenders – some assurance that the investment will not be subject to unpredictable and costly changes in law.
 However, stabilization clauses may also have negative impacts on the host country by, for example, reducing its ability to maintain flexibility with respect to changing economic and political circumstances.